All that international businesses should know to sell in China, eCommerce platforms, distribution, supermarkets, Regulation, China business culture.

 Taobao: a Giant that never ceased to evolve

 Taobao’s greatness comes from the fact that it’s open to everybody and every budget and one of the best entry options to sell in China.
 It’s one of the best entry points for anyone, and it features everything you can imagine: from clothes and shoes to furniture or appliances!.
+Alibaba is listed in the stock market and has offices everywhere in the world.

-On top of that, Taobao has been working hard on improving its image in the last few years to compete against the growing competition but also to attract young designers and unique creators It started with developing live streaming and a Kol network to increase conversion but also traffic on the platform.
+On top of that, Taobao has been working hard on improving its image in the last few years to compete against the growing competition and also to attract young designers and unique creators It started with developing live streaming and a Kol network to increase conversion but also traffic on the platform.

 In 2019, Taobao launched an affiliate program with Weibo extending its live stream service.
-In 2020, Taobao launched its affiliate program for users, encouraging everyone to promote the app and encourages sales.
+In 2020, Taobao launched its affiliate program for users, encouraging everyone to promote the app and encourage sales.
 This last comes into an effort to not only engage more with its users but also to fight its biggest competitor: Pinduoduo.

-Taobao over the years has become more and more social, with the development of group tools by location, interest, shops can also manage group chat where they are able to promote their new products.
+Taobao over the years has become more and more social, with the development of group tools by location, and interest, shops can also manage group chat where they are able to promote their new products.

 Tmall: an eCommerce platform for big brands to sell in China